angelo-j/Drop2/README.md

 - Additional obstacles with different speeds.
 - Expanded soundtracks and sound effects.
 - Improved UI and visual effects.
 ---

+## 🖇️ Contributing

+- Feel free to fork this repository and submit pull requests!

+---

 ## 📜 License

-This project is licensed under the MIT License.
+- This project is built on the LibGDX framework, which is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+- This source code does **not** have an open-source license.
+- Feel **free to view, play, and contribute**, but please ask for permission before using or redistributing the code.
+- The assets (**images**, **fonts**, **audio**) are subject to their respective licenses and are used here with attribution.

 ---

 ## 📦 Asset Attribution

-- All current **visual** and **audio** assets used in this project belong to **LibGDX**.
-  These assets are used for educational and non-commercial purposes only.
+- All current **visuals** and **audio** assets used in this project belong to **LibGDX** and are used for educational and non-commercial purposes only.
-  For more information about LibGDX, visit: [LibGDX Official Site](https://libgdx.com/).
+For more information about LibGDX and its assets, visit the [LibGDX Official Site](https://libgdx.com/).
+These assets are sourced from the [A Simple Game](https://libgdx.com/wiki/start/a-simple-game) tutorial.

-- The font **"Sigmar-Regular.ttf"** is part of [Google Fonts](https://fonts.google.com/) and is used under the Open Font License.
+- The font **"Sigmar-Regular.ttf"** is part of [Google Fonts](https://fonts.google.com/) and is used under the [Open Font License](OFL.txt).
   For more information about the font, visit: [Sigmar on Google Fonts](https://fonts.google.com/specimen/Sigmar).

 ---